 – While it really helps clear out congestion from dead skin cells buildup and rough texture from long exposures in the sun, salicylic acid product works more effectively on blackheads and whiteheads/milia and large pores associated with oily skin.

 – If you have deep pitted scars, this product can barely do something for you.
 By increasing cell turnover, it can help with uneven texture but pitted scars need professional treatments.

 – If you are currently facing multiple active spots, pustules and/or papules, use an acne fighting product containing benzoyl peroxide, clindamycin in conjunction with chemical exfoliants.
 While Pixi Glow Tonic works on other skin blemishes, it can not be used as an active acne fighting product.

 -You can not use it alone to reduce hyperpigmentation from acne, melasma.

 – This product is not only for the face, it can be a good subtle option for post acne marks on the buttocks and back, dead skin cell buildup conditions like keratosis pilaris(bumpy skin that is not inflamed) and ingrowth hair on hands and legs.
 Use sparingly and only at night, followed by very good sunblock.

 Overall, Pixi Glow Tonic does have many benefits to offer and is a great multitasker for a clearer vibrant skin at all ages.
 I definitely recommend it if you are in the market for a well formulated glycolic acid product.

 Teenagers should use products like these after consulting a dermatologist.

-I hope you liked this post, please follow my blog, if you do.
+I hope you liked this post, please follow my blog and share this post, if you do.